kirenz/codelabs/markdown/jupyter-book/jupyter-book.md

 We are going to follow these [instructions](https://jupyterbook.org/basics/create.html#create-a-template-book) to quickly create a sample book:

-- create and `cd` into a folder of your choice (I use the folder `books`) to build the book
+- create a new folder of your choice (I created a folder with the name `books`).

+- `cd`into your folder

 ´´´bash
 cd books
 ´´´

-- Build the book:
+- Create the book:

 ```bash
 jupyter-book create mynewbook/